 A working farm dog is any dog kept by any person earning their main income from sheep or cattle farming, solely or primarily for the herding or driving of stock.

-If you wish to register a dog as a working farm dog, please notify us at the time of registering the dog for the first time.
+Under section 36A of the Dog Control Act 1996, working dogs are not required to be microchipped.
+If you wish to register a dog as a working farm dog, you will need to complete our statutory declaration form and supply this when registering the dog for the first time.

 Menacing and Dangerous dogs

 Under the Dog Control Act, Councils in New Zealand may classify a dog as Menacing or Dangerous for a number of reasons, with the safety of our communities in mind.
 When a dog is classified as either Menacing or Dangerous, the classification extends over New Zealand, meaning wherever you and your dog reside in New Zealand, the classification remains in force.

 Under the Act, as an owner of a classified dog, you have certain responsibilities to be adhered to.
 See below for an outline on each classification.

 Under the Dog Control Act, Councils in New Zealand may classify a dog as Menacing if they consider the dog to pose a threat to any person, stock, poultry, domestic animal or protected wildlife due to any observed or reported behaviour OR any characteristics typically associated with the dog's breed or type.
 As stated in section 4 of the Dog Control Act 1996, these are listed below:

 Breeds that are classified as Menacing:

 Your responsibilities as the owner of a Menacing dog include: